 Dr. Janicke follows a mentorship model in providing research supervision.
-He has served as Chair on three completed doctoral dissertations.
-He currently is serving as Chair or co-Chair on two additional doctoral dissertations.
-In addition, Dr. Janicke has served as a committee member on 20 additional doctoral dissertations (that are either completed or in-progress) during his time in the Department of Clinical and Health Psychology at the University of Florida.
-In 2007 Dr. Janicke was awarded the “Graduate Research Mentor of the Year Award” by the doctoral students in the Department of Clinical and Health Psychology.
-Dr. Janicke has also served as Chair or co-Chair on over ten undergraduate Honors/Senior Theses for students in the College of Public Health and Health Professions or College of Liberal Arts.
+He has served as Chair on thirteen completed doctoral dissertations.
+He currently is serving as Chair or co-Chair on eight additional doctoral dissertations.
+His students continue to produce dissertation research in a variety of pediatric focused areas including obesity, sleep, inflammatory bowel disease, diabetes, sickle cell disease, HIV-AIDS, and pediatric transplantation.
+His students have also used virtual human technology to examine the potential impact of physician bias (i.e., race, gender, weight) on health disparities.
+In 2007 and 2011 Dr. Janicke was awarded the “Graduate Research Mentor of the Year Award” by the doctoral students in the Department of Clinical and Health Psychology.
+In 2014, Dr. Janicke was awarded the College of Public Health and Health Professions’ “Doctoral Mentor of the Year”.

 Dr. Janicke’s empirical work centers around the area of children’s health, with a particular focus on childhood obesity.
-His research has four major foci: (1) translational research on behavioral family treatment of pediatric obesity, (2) factors impacting psychosocial functioning in pediatric obesity, (3) health service utilization and pediatric obesity, and (4) psychosocial adjustment of families of children with chronic health conditions.
+His research has four major foci: (1) translational research on behavioral family treatment of pediatric obesity, (2) factors impacting psychosocial functioning in pediatric obesity, (3) psychosocial adjustment of families of children with chronic health conditions and (4) health service utilization and pediatric obesity.
 For a list of publication, see Dr. Janicke’s Curriculum Vita.

 Translational Research on Behavioral Treatment of Obesity

 Dr. Janicke’s main area of interest is translational research intended to promote the dissemination of obesity interventions for individuals in underserved settings, with a primary focus on children.
 Unique aspects of his work include: (a) comparing family-based vs. parent-only interventions to address lifestyle change in children, and (b) designing interventions (group leader training protocol) to be delivered to families in underserved rural settings through the cooperative extension service.
 Financial support for Dr. Janicke’s work in the treatment of pediatric obesity has come from Federally (NIH) and State (Florida Agency for Health Care Administration) funded grants.
-Dr. Janicke is currently the PI on a two-year randomized clinical trial examining the impact of a family-based weight management program for children enrolled in Medicaid, funded by the Florida Agency for Health Care Administration ($218,904 for two years).
-Most notably, he is the PI on a NIDDK funded R18 grant ($2.7 million over 4.5 years) titled the Extension Family Lifestyle Intervention Project (E-FLIP for Kids).
-E-FLIP for Kids examines the impact of behavioral interventions for pediatric obesity in underserved rural settings.
-Dr. Janicke is also co-investigator on a randomized clinical trial examining the effectiveness of obesity interventions for adults in underserved settings, funded by NIH ($3.5 million over 5 years).
-He also served as co-investigator on a recently completed NIH funded grant (TOURS) examining weight management interventions for adults in rural settings ($2.6 million over 4 years).
+Dr. Janicke is currently the PI on an NHLBI randomized clinical trial examining the efficacy of a cognitive behavioral intervention in improving sleep in overweight and obese youth with sleep problems.
+Secondarily, this study is examines if changes in sleep are associated with changes in dietary intake and physical activity.

 Psychosocial Adjustment of Children Who are Overweight or Obese